TarletonGroup/CrystalPlasticity/README.md

 # CrystalPlasticity
-CP UMAT and CZM UEL for Abaqus
+CP UMAT and CZM UEL for Abaqus full details in: https://doi.org/10.1016/j.ijsolstr.2024.113110

-The most updated version of single crystal solver
+The latest version of single crystal solver

 Inputs (PROPS)